-For more than 62 years the Rescue Mission has continued a tradition of comprehensive care to those in crisis.
+For more than six decades the Rescue Mission has continued a tradition of comprehensive care to those in crisis.

 The Rescue Mission is a Christ centered organization offering programs to help people physically, psychologically, socially and spiritually.
 The programs are holistic and involve the elements of personal responsibility, self determination and an internal transformation of values and vision and a restoration of self respect.
 The homeless, the hungry, the sick, the addicted, the abused and the hopeless have all found a warm welcome at the Rescue Mission.
 Men, women and children have found a safe place and compassionate friends in their darkest moments.

 Because the Rescue Mission is open 24 hours a day, it is the essential part of Southwest Virginia’s safety net for those in crisis.
 Before it is over, someone you love will need the Rescue Mission.
 It may be a son or daughter, a favorite niece or brother.
 It may be a neighbor or your best friend.
 It may even be you.

 Gustaf Adolphus Johnson was the baby of 13 children born to an affluent Swedish family in 1897.